SheetJS/js-word/README.md

 ## Usage

-The node version installs a binary `xls2csv` which can read XLS files and output the contents in various formats.
-The source is available at `xls2csv.njs` in the bin directory.

-See <http://oss.sheetjs.com/js-xls/> for a browser example.

-See `bin/xls2csv` for a node example.

 Simple usage (gets the value of cell A1 of sheet Sheet1):

     var XLS = require('xlsjs');
     var xls = XLS.readFile('test.xls');
     var Sheet1A1 = xls.Sheets['Sheet1']['A1'].v;

+The node version installs a binary `xls2csv` which can read XLS files and output the contents in various formats.
+The source is available at `xls2csv.njs` in the bin directory.

+See <http://oss.sheetjs.com/js-xls/> for a browser example.

 Some helper functions in `XLS.utils` generate different views of the sheets: